adak99/Organization-To-Do-Management-Application/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), allowing free use, modification, and distribution with attribution.
+This project is licensed under the [LICENCE.text](LICENSE), allowing free use, modification, and distribution with attribution.

 ---